How we use your personal information for Transportation purposes

 6. Does the service share my personal information with any other organisation?

-For the Service to undertake its duties in ensuring the safe and suitable transport of pupils/students and the administration of concessionary bus passes, we are required to share information with the following:
+For the Service to undertake its duties in ensuring the safe and suitable transport of pupils/students, we are required to share information with the following:

 Other Council Services: